How to make paneer? It is simple with the right ingredients (milk and an acid) and a little patience.

 Once your cheese is firm, it is common to cut it into cubes.
 Grill or stir fry the cubes and add them to your curries, masalas and kormas.
 Top your salads with them too.

-Refrigerate your cubes for later; they can last for up to a week in there.
-And they’ll last much longer frozen.
+Refrigerate your cubes for later; they can last for up to a week in there and months in the freezer.

 How to Make Paneer